Ifan24/GPT_subtitles/README.md

 🎉 [GPT Subtitler](https://gptsubtitler.com) is a web application inspired by this project, with many powerful features:

 ✨ Supports high-quality subtitle translation using various models such as Anthropic Claude, GPT-3.5, and GPT-4.
-Currently, the Claude-Haiku model is recommended.
+Currently, the **Claude-Haiku** model is recommended.

+Additionally, the **Gemini-1.5-flash** and **Gemini-1.5-pro** models are available for free users to try, although they may not be as accurate as the Claude-Haiku model.

 💰 New users receive 100,000 free tokens upon registration, enough to translate 20 minutes of video subtitles for free.